Our 2013 Board of Directors

 Mr. Kramer is President of R.J.
 Kramer Associates, serving as an executive consultant and business strategy advisor to healthcare companies who provide products and services to hospital systems and medical groups.
 He is Past President and Chief Executive Officer of Catholic Healthcare West, a healthcare system comprised of 48 acute care hospitals and affiliated medical groups in Arizona, California, and Nevada.
 Under Mr. Kramer's leadership, CHW grew from 12 loosely affiliated hospitals into the largest provider of health care services in California..
 Before joining CHW, he was Executive Vice President of the Allina Health System, Minneapolis, an integrated delivery system of 29 hospitals and medical groups, which he helped create.

 Mr. Kramer is a graduate of the Pennsylvania State University, earned a master's degree in counseling from Syracuse University and a master's degree in health care management from the University of Minnesota.
 He is a graduate of the Harvard Business School Advanced Management Program.
-He and his wife, Sue, reside in Meadow Vista, California.

 Sarah Krevans | back to top